6 - 8 September 2019

-- Camping (General camping Zone) for the Friday and the Saturday night
+- Camping (General camping zone) for the Friday and Saturday night

-- Band and music and a cash bar on the Saturday night
+- Band and music and a cash bar on Saturday night

-*The Glamping ticket option for those wanting a bit of comfort.
+Glamping ticket option for those wanting a bit of comfort.
+This includes:

 - A tent provided for you and set up prior to your arrival

-- Glamping area is up in a private area above the rest of the camping
+- The area is up in a private spot above the rest of the camping areas

-- Glamping kitchenette area with stove and kettle provided
+- A kitchenette area with stove and kettle provided

 - All the weekend activities